jaxwong/node-project-management/nextdebug.md

 3. Change CJS to ESM for future-proofing
     - ref to above setup
     - change all cjs commands to be esm-friendly
+4. In the seed script, you need to use TRUNCATE to delete the data so that autoincremented IDs are reset
+    - you also need to delete the tables in order so that foreign key relations are preserved.
+This means deleting the child tables(those that reference parent tables in their fks) before parent tables
+    - this means during insertion, to also insert the parent tables first before child tables